 Set up VPN tunnels with our Android application, through almost any private network for free

 Here is the official documentation about the VPN-over-DNS Android application.
+It also applies to the Windows & Mac OS X versions (known as the Value Pack).
 Follow those step-by-step instructions to explore the many features available with VPN-over-DNS.

 Table of contents